NixOS/nix.dev/source/contributing/documentation/writing-a-tutorial.md

 ### What do you need?

 State the prerequisite knowledge and skills.
-The tutorial should always be written such that the stated prerequisites are sufficient to achieve learning goals.
+The tutorial should always be written such that the stated prerequisites are sufficient to achieve the learning goals.

 Examples: